Life Changing Chocolate Pie

 Store the pie covered in the refrigerator and it will keep for about a week.

 Yes and I’ve done so many times!
-Just cover it in foil and it will keep in the freezer for months.
+After it has had its initial chill overnight, cover it in foil and it will keep in the freezer for months.
+To thaw, transfer it to the refrigerator to gradually soften.
+Do not thaw at room temperature as this can disrupt the crystallization and turn the filling into pudding.

 Once the pie has set overnight, you can top the entire pie with whipped cream and serve that way.
 This whipped cream is very stable, so it will hold up really well over time!